orey/papers/docs/articles/about-plm.md

 # PLM and graph data

 ![gears](../images/engrenages.png)

 *Photo by [Lotus Head](https://freeimages.com/photographer/LotusHead-31750) from [FreeImages](https://freeimages.com)*

-This article aims to describe the main core functions of a PLM by taking the perspective of graph data.
+This article is the first of a series on PLM.
+It aims to describe the main core functions of a PLM by taking the perspective of graph data.

 As the industry is beginning to look towards IT a bit more seriously that what was done in the last decades, it may be important for IT people inside and outside the industry to understand the basics of a PLM.
 This can lead to points of comparison with other kinds of IT systems that are met frequently outside the industry (in the so-called "tertiary" sector).